TheZong/Game-Hacking/README.md

 [Ida Pro](https://mega.nz/file/jMJgEDBJ#HXf7R9fRJ1a5jyKNB-GSW2uj-O5FMYadMVqIY4uD3Gs) - Its a good tool that is primarily a multi-platform, multi processor and a disassembler that translates machine executable code into source code for purpose of debugging and reverse engineering.

 [KD Mapper](https://github.com/TheCruZ/kdmapper) - its a simple mapper that manually maps drivers.

+[HXD](https://mh-nexus.de/en/hxd/) - HxD is a carefully designed and fast hex editor which, additionally to raw disk editing and modifying of main memory (RAM), handles files of any size.

 ## Cracking
 ⭐[ReClassEx](https://github.com/ajkhoury/ReClassEx)